asreview/asreview/docs/source/data_format.rst

 .. note::

   Files exported with ASReview LAB contain the column ``included``.
-When re-importing a partly labeled dataset in the the RIS file format, the labels stored in the N1 field are used as prior knowledge.
-When a completely labeled dataset is re-imported it can be used in the Exploration and Simualtion mode.
+When re-importing a partly labeled dataset in RIS file format, the labels stored in the N1 field are used as prior knowledge.
+When a completely labeled dataset is re-imported it can be used in the Exploration and Simulation mode.

 RIS file format